larpchronicles/rules/chronicles-rulebook.md

 * Added clarification to how Carriers & Auras work
 * Clarified Damage Abilities cannot be carriers.

-### Agility Skills
-* Warbow Training, incant updated.
-* New Agile Proficiency: usable with Ranged Weapons and for Short Weapons from behind.
-* Mimicry cannot be used on level 10 Spells.

 ### Combat
 * Added clarification to how Carriers & Auras work
 * Added clarification and rules on how Immunities Work